The following Personal Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 For information on the state pension, see the State pension guidance note.
 For details of pensions paid by foreign payers, see the Foreign pension income guidance note.

 Defined contribution pension schemes (also known as money purchase schemes) are schemes where the pension benefits paid out are dependent on the contributions paid and the growth in the value of the pension fund over the period between paying the contributions and taking the pension.
-All non-occupational schemes a
+All non-occupational schemes are defined

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article